isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 7-day Stay-Home Notice (SHN) will be sent to the email address provided by the traveller in their [SGAC declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card).
+A 14-day [Stay-Home Notice (SHN)](/health/shn) will be sent to the email address provided by the traveller in their [SGAC declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card).
 The SHN takes effect immediately on the day of its issuance.

-&#9744;  <i><b>D) Transport to Declared Self-Isolation Accommodation</b></i>
+&#9744;  <i><b>D) Transport to SHN Accommodation</b></i>

-Travellers will commute directly to their declared SHN accommodation using their own private vehicle, or pre-booked taxi/private hire car with any of the following transport operators:
+Travellers will be ushered to commute directly to the assigned Stay-Home Notice (SHN) accommodation.
+Those staying at SHN dedicated facilities will take the government-provided transport.
+Travellers are disallowed to take public transport (e.g. trains, buses, street-hailed taxis).

+For those have been approved to serve SHN at their own accommodation, a transport booking must be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

 <table>
   <thead>